6 Steps Toward Getting Your South Carolina Salesperson License

-Complete the final exam for each course.
+Successfully complete the final exam for each course with an approved proctor.

 For each course, you must complete all the course materials, meet the minimum time requirement, and pass the practice exam.
 Each course also contains a final exam, and a minimum score of 70% is required to pass the final exam and can be taken as many times as needed to pass.

 You must take each final in the presence of a proctor, and you’ll need to schedule an appointment with a proctor in advance.
 The test must be taken in the presence of an approved proctor.
 Learn more about scheduling your exam here.

 Complete a criminal background check.